• Skip to primary navigation

 If using right away, set aside.
 If preparing in advance, store in an airtight container in the fridge for up to 2 days.

-Prepare the sauce: add the coconut aminos, rice wine vinegar, arrowroot, garlic powder, ginger powder, 1/4 teaspoon salt and fish sauce to a blender or food processor and briefly blend to combine.
+Add the coconut aminos, rice wine vinegar, arrowroot, garlic powder, ginger powder, 1/4 teaspoon salt and fish sauce to a blender or food processor and briefly blend to combine.

-Then add the chopped, pitted dates and blend until the sauce is completely smooth.
+Add the chopped, pitted dates and blend until the sauce is completely smooth.
 Depending on your appliance, this may take several minutes.
 Set aside.

 Paleo beef and broccoli sauce in a blender and on a spoon.